 - ½ tablespoon ginger-garlic paste or crushed ginger-garlic or approx ½ inch ginger + 3-4 garlic crushed in a mortar and pestle

 - ¼ or ½ teaspoon red chili powder - ½ teaspoon red chili powder made the tikka a bit hot

-- 3 to 4 tablespoon besan (gram flour)
+- 3 to 4 tablespoon besan (gram flour or chickpea flour)